Crash Course: How to Publish and Publicize Your Book with Victoria Comella

 - Learn how to summarize your book in five lines or less.
 This will also be the time to craft and work on a pitches for essay placement and/or query letter.

 - Best ways to build your platform, create a network, and pinpoint your audience so you can better understand where your book fits into the market.

 - Gain knowledge of what to expect from a publisher and publicist, best practices for social media, and the tools to help your work succeed.

 - Walk away with a personalized, detailed strategy for next steps for your work.

-Students should come with a detailed synopsis of their completed work or work in progress, and will walk away with a personalized, detailed campaign strategy.
+Students should come with a detailed synopsis of their completed work or work in progress.

 Class Limit is 20.